KyriLoss/project-euler/README.md

 # project-euler
 My solutions to the [Project Euler](https://projecteuler.net) series of mathematical / computer programming problems.

-For demonstration purposes only.
+For educational and demonstration purposes only.
 All possible similarities to solutions published by others are strictly coincidental.

 ## Project Euler
 Based on [Wikipedia](https://en.wikipedia.org/wiki/Project_Euler): Named after Leonhard Euler and created in 2001 by Colin Hughes, it is a website dedicated to a series of computational problems intended to be solved with computer programs.
 Problems are of varying difficulty, but each is solvable in less than a minute of CPU time using an efficient algorithm on a modestly powered computer.